benjavalero/replacer/README.md

   - After dot
   - Parameter values
   - Unordered and ordered list items
-  - HTML table and wiki-table cells
+  - After an HTML tag like a reference or a table cell
-  - After a reference
+  - Wiki-table cells
   - Starting a paragraph
   - Starting a header
 - Words in the page title